Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

 The maximum length of time permitted for completing a Master's degree is six semesters from the time of initial registration in the programme in question.
 Master's students may, however, be registered in part-time study for up to four years.
 Each academic year, part-time students must complete at least half of the credits required for full-time study, and must complete the programme no later than four years after enrolling.
 Faculties may establish further rules concerning student progression.
 Students must be registered and pay the registration fee for the duration of the period of study.
 Faculty guidelines appear in the working procedures on the School website.

 Requirements from individual faculties regarding number of credits and length of study.

-- Students who have completed a four-year BS in nursing may have up to 30 credits transferred to the Master's programme.
-A student may apply to have credits transferred from comparable studies at the Master's level taken outside the Faculty of Nursing.
-These studies must, however, be connected to the student's area of study.
+- [A student who has completed a four-years BS degree in Nursing may apply to have up to 30 credits evaluated towards the MS in Nursing and up to 20 credits towards the MS in Psychiatric Nursing.]1 A student may apply to have credits transferred from comparable studies at the Master's level taken outside the [Faculty of Nursing and Midwifery.]2 These studies must, however, be connected to the student's area of study.

-- Students accepted onto the Master's programme in midwifery with professional recognition may not apply to have credits transferred to the Master's programme but must have completed certain elective courses in accordance with the Faculty rules.
+- Students accepted onto the MS in Midwifery with Professional Recognition may not apply to have credits transferred to the MS programme but must have completed certain elective courses in accordance with the Faculty rules.

 II.
 Faculty of Pharmaceutical Sciences.

 - Out of the 120 credits making up the Master's programme in pharmacy, 40 are for the research project which shall generally be completed in the second year of the programme and represent at least 20 weeks of full-time work on the student's part.

 - The Master's programme in clinical pharmacy is organised as a vocational programme at the Landspítali University Hospital and shall take 3 years for a student in 50% studies.
 The maximum length of study is five years.
 The programme is 90 credits.